zethon/remindme/README.md

 # RemindMe
 <img align="right" src="https://github.com/zethon/remindme/blob/master/www/images/logo2.gif">

-RemindMe was a service/website (www.remindme.cc) I launch in 2002 and eventually took down around 2007.
+RemindMe was a service launched in 2002.
+The site went live at www.remindme.cc and used IM bots to communicate with users.

 The idea was that users could create/edit/receive reminders through instant messaging.
 In other words, someone could send an IM to a bot such as: